Bill

 AI Summary

-This bill clarifies that prescribed burning, which is the controlled use of fire for silviculture purposes (managing forests for timber cultivation, hazard reduction, wildlife habitat, and other forest health benefits), is exempt from certain local notice and permit requirements.
-It amends existing law to ensure that counties and municipalities cannot impose additional restrictions that would prohibit this type of burning, while still allowing them to require notice or permits for other types of burning.
-The bill also revises the definition of "prescribed burning" to explicitly include its use for silviculture purposes and expands the list of activities considered part of silviculture.
-Furthermore, it updates the requirements for conducting prescribed burns, stating they must be done in accordance with any applicable requirements in Part 3 of the article, rather than a specific permit issued under that part.
+This bill clarifies that prescribed burning, which is the controlled use of fire for silviculture purposes (managing forests for timber cultivation, hazard reduction, wildlife habitat, and other forest health goals), is exempt from certain local notice and permit requirements that might otherwise apply to burning.
+It revises the definition of "prescribed burning" to explicitly include these silviculture objectives and ensures that while local governments can have their own burning rules, they cannot restrict prescribed burning.
+The bill also updates requirements for conducting prescribed burns, stating they must be done under the guidance of an experienced individual and in accordance with the regulations outlined in the relevant part of the law, rather than requiring a specific permit under those regulations.

 Committee Categories